 Uses of Cash and Cash Flows.
 Cash flows used in operations during fiscal 2008 was \$2,833,214, which resulted principally from equity income of corporate joint ventures, increases in trade receivables, technical and other services receivables, inventories and gain on sale of an investment and decreases in accounts payable, offset by net income, depreciation and amortization expense and an increase in accrued liabilities.
-Cash flows used in operations during fiscal 2007 was \$717,358, which resulted principally from equity in income from corporate joint ventures, gain on sale of assets, decreases in accounts payable and accrued liabilities and increases in inventories and prepaid expenses, offset by net income, depreciation expense, and decreases in trade and income tax receivables.
+Cash flows used in operations during fiscal 2007 was \$717,358, which resulted principally from equity in income from corporate joint ventures, gain on sale of assets, decreases in accounts payable and accrued liabilities and increases in inventories and prepaid expenses, offset by net income, depreciation and amortization expenses.